jayteesanchez/project-4/Readme.md

  ##MVP

- [ X ] As a user I want people to vote for the choice I should make.
+ [X] As a user I want people to vote for the choice I should make.

- [ X ] As a user I want to decide the choices that will be voted on.
+ [X] As a user I want to decide the choices that will be voted on.

- [ X ] As a user I want to see the total votes of each choice.
+ [X] As a user I want to see the total votes of each choice.

- [ X ] As a user I want to easily see a list of choices to vote on.
+ [X] As a user I want to easily see a list of choices to vote on.

  ##ICEBOX